ietf/tao/Tao.md

 The IETF currently strives to have a 1-1-1 meeting policy where the goal is to distribute the meetings equally between North America, Europe, and Asia.
 These are the locations most of the IETF participants have come from in the recent past.
 This meeting rotation is mainly aimed at distributing the travel effort for the existing IETF participants who physically attend meetings and for distributing the timezone difficulty for those who participate remotely. [https://tools.ietf.org/html/draft-ietf-mtgvenue-meeting-policy-07] The IETF has also met in Latin America and Oceanica, but these continents are currently not part of the 1-1-1 rotation schedule.

+Remote participation in IETF meetings has been growing significantly in the past few years, thanks in part to the ongoing effort to improve the tools and processes used to faciliate this mode participation.

 2.2 The Hierarchy

-2.2.1 ISOC (Internet Society)
+2.2.1 The IETF LLC (IETF Administration LLC) and the ISOC (Internet Society)

-The Internet Society is an international, non-profit, membership organization that fosters the expansion of the Internet.
-One of the ways that ISOC does this is through financial and legal support of the other "I" groups described here, particularly the IETF.
-ISOC provides insurance coverage for many of the people holding leadership positions in the IETF process and acts as a public relations channel for the times that one of the "I" groups wants to say something to the press.
+The Internet Society is an international, non-profit, membership organization that supports and promotes the development of the Internet as a global technical infrastructure, a resource to enrich people’s lives, and a force for good in society.
+One of the ways that ISOC does this is through support of the IETF.

-Starting in spring 2005, the ISOC also became home base for the IETF's directly employed administrative staff.
+Starting in spring 2005, the ISOC became home base for the IETF's directly employed administrative staff.
 This is described in more detail in [BCP101], "Structure of the IETF Administrative Support Activity (IASA)".
-The staff initially includes only an Administrative Director (IAD) who works full-time overseeing IETF meeting planning, operational aspects of support services (the secretariat, IANA (the Internet Assigned Numbers Authority), and the RFC Editor, which are described later in this section), and the budget.
-The IAD leads the IETF Administrative Support Activity (IASA), which takes care of tasks such as collecting meeting fees and paying invoices, and also supports the tools for the work of IETF working groups, the IESG, the IAB, and the IRTF (more about these later in this section).
+The staff included only an Administrative Director (IAD) who worked full-time overseeing IETF meeting planning, operational aspects of support services (the secretariat, IANA (the Internet Assigned Numbers Authority), and the RFC Editor, which are described later in this section), and the budget.
+The IAD led the IETF Administrative Support Activity (IASA), which took care of tasks such as collecting meeting fees and paying invoices, and also supports the tools for the work of IETF working groups, the IESG, the IAB, and the IRTF (more about these later in this section).

-The IETF Administrative Oversight Committee (IAOC) consists of volunteers, all chosen directly or indirectly by the IETF community, as well as appropriate ex officio members from ISOC and IETF leadership.
-The IASA and the IAD are directed by the IAOC.

-Neither the IAD nor the IAOC have any influence over IETF standards development, which we turn to now.
+Recently, based on discussions within the IASA2 working group, the IETF LLC has been created as a disregarded entity of the Internet Society (i.e., it is treated as a branch or division for tax purposes).
+It has no role in the oversight or steering of the standards process as currently conducted by the IESG and IAB, the appeal chain, the confirming bodies for existing IETF and IAB appointments, the IRTF, or ISOC's memberships in other organizations.
+The responsibilities of the IETF LLC include:

+    - Supporting the ongoing operations of the IETF, including meetings and non-meeting activities,
+    - Managing the IETF's finances and budget,
+    - Raising money on behalf of the IETF, and
+    - Establishing and enforcing policies to ensure compliance with applicable laws, regulations, and rules.

+The IETF and ISOC continue to be strongly aligned on key principles.
+ISOC initiatives related to the IETF, such as the Technical Fellows to the IETF and the Deploy360 Programme continue to support participation in, and deployment of, the standards created by the IETF.
+The new legal structure is designed to allow the IETF to meet changes in the size and scope of the IETF’s administrative needs, it clarifies responsibility and authority over the IETF’s administration, and is flexible enough to adapt to changes as the needs of the IETF continue to evolve.

 2.2.2 IESG (Internet Engineering Steering Group)